catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

         To access object storage using cURL it will be necessary to provide credentials to authenticate the request.

-        This can be done by sourcing a valid RC file ( see :ref:`installing the command line tools <command-line-interface>` ), retrieving the account specific detail via the Swift command line tools, then exporting the required variables as shown below.
+        This can be done by sourcing your OpenRC file and retrieving the account specific details via the Swift command line tools, then exporting the required variables as shown below.

         .. code-block:: bash